phylum-dev/phylum-analyze-pr-action/README.md

 - repository secrets: PHYLUM_USER and PHYLUM_PASS
 - concrete package versions (only applicable for requirements.txt)
 - existing Phylum project for repository (`.phylum_project` must be present)

+### Known Issues:
+1. Incomplete packages: if Phylum hasn't yet analyzed a package requested by this action, the action will fail with an exit code of 5.
+This is momentarily preferable than waiting.

 ### Example comment
 ![image](https://user-images.githubusercontent.com/132468/140830714-24acc278-0102-4613-b006-6032a62b6896.png)